lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 install.packages('BiocManager')
 BiocManager::install('S4Vectors')
 BiocManager::install('graph')
+BiocManager::install('Biobase')
 ~~~

-Finally, take also note also that starting with version 3.5 some *R* internals have changed so much that all packages need to be rebuilt to work properly, and some of them have even been removed from *CRAN* because of issues that have to be fixed to pass all due checks.
+Finally, take also note also that starting with version 3.5, and even more after version 4, some *R* internals have changed so much that all packages need to be rebuilt to work properly, and some of them have even been removed from *CRAN* because of issues that have to be fixed to pass all due checks.

    <a name="upgrade-r"/>